monad-crypto/protocols/README.md

 # Protocols

-This repository maintains details for each protocol on the Monad testnet (and later on mainnet), to make it easier to interpret ecosystem activities.
+This repository maintains details for each protocol on the Monad testnet and mainnet to assist with ecosystem coordination.

 Representatives of each protocol should add or adjust their corresponding metadata file as details change (for example, a  change or addition of contract addresses).

+Please refer to [Tooling and Infrastructure](https://docs.monad.xyz/tooling-and-infra/) for a list of infra providers supporting Monad.

 ## Form of entries

 Each protocol has its own json file in `testnet/PROTOCOL.json`.

 The key fields are: